Organizing trust and confidence

 This session includes

-- testimonials from practices in chemical industry, food industry, pharma industry, funding organizations, researchers and regulators
+- short testimonials from diverse practices in chemical industry, food industry, pharma industry, funding organizations, researchers and regulators.

-- open dialogue on how to organize trust and confidence together.
+- several rounds of open dialogue in sub-groups on how to organize trust and confidence together.

 Anne Kienhuis, RIVM